Chile

 • It is established that, within the framework of an audit, both the Regional Office (or the Large Taxpayers Division) and the taxpayer may request the incorporation of entities outside the territorial jurisdiction of the former.

-• The concept of “tax sustainability” is introduced, which seeks to positively recognize taxpayers who demonstrate cooperative and transparent behavior with the tax administration.
+• The concept of 'tax sustainability' is introduced, which seeks to positively recognise taxpayers who demonstrate cooperative and transparent behaviour with the tax administration.

 Thin capitalisation